 In Kihbernetics we strictly follow Ashby’s interpretation and define the basic terms like this:

-- Many authors do not make a clear distinction between machine and system and between system and model.
-The word system is frequently used to describe any of the three.
-The difference is, however, the same as between an observed triangular object (machine) or a drawing shaped as a triangle (model) and the concept of a triangle (system).
-A system is just an idealized concept of the machine containing a selected set of the machine’s properties.
+The word system is frequently used to identify which is actually a machine or a model.
+The difference is, however, the same as between an observed triangular object (a machine) or a drawing of it shaped like a triangle (a model) and the concept of a triangle (the system).
+A system is just an idealized concept of the machine containing a selected subset of all the machine’s properties.

 When this is understood, then it is not too much of a stretch of our imagination to conclude that things like structure, hierarchy, information, etc. are also just constructs used to aid our ability to discuss systems and build models for sharing our observations with other observers.

 HvFoerster’s Observer Blunder